lakshaysethi/auto-video-captioner-whisper/README.md

 ## Installation

+- To get started, you'll need Python 3.7 or newer max python3.11 at this time (15/06/25) pls check python version  requirements at https://github.com/openai/whisper .

+- Create a python vertual environment , then :

-To get started, you'll need Python 3.7 or newer.
-Install the binary by running the following command:
+ - Install the binary of this project by running the following command:

     pip install git+https://github.com/m1guelpf/auto-subtitle.git

 You'll also need to install [`ffmpeg`](https://ffmpeg.org/), which is available from most package managers: